 - Help with blood circulation and flow

-- Increase oxygen and nutrient levels to the muscles
+- Increase oxygen and nutrient levels in the muscles

 - Reduce fatigue and soreness

 All of this means you’re ready to go a little faster, stronger, and with a little less recovery, for your next intense workout or training session.

 Again, it’s not just the athlete who can benefit from the percussion massager.
 If you’re an overly stressed person, it is a great way to alleviate stress by releasing muscle knots.
 It can help with general wellness, and although painful, can help with relaxation (after the massager is used).
 It increases myofascial release by applying sustained pressure to connective tissues.
 This can help reduce knots, tightness, and general discomfort.

 Yes, the percussion massager can be painful depending on what you’re treating (or if you use it incorrectly).
 But, it will greatly help improve general wellness and well-being if utilized properly.

-Who Will Benefit from use of a Percussion Massager?
+Who Will Benefit from the use of a Percussion Massager?

 Anyone can benefit from using the percussion massager, as it helps with general body discomfort, pain, and tension relief.
-However, those who are most likely to benefit from use of a percussion massager include
+However, those who are most likely to benefit from the use of a percussion massager include

 - Athletes who perform strenuous exercise and place high levels of stress on bones, joints, and tendons